section-engineering-education/engineering-education/content/articles/custom-transformer/index.md

 We drop the *ocean_proximity* attribute because it's a text attribute that will handle in the next section.

-The result produced is an array so we convert it to a DataFrame.
+The result produced is an array, so we convert it to a DataFrame.

 #### Handling text and categorical attributes

-We cannot handle text and numerical attributes in the same manner e.g we cannot compute the median of text.
+We cannot handle text and numerical attributes similarly.
+For example, we cannot compute the median of text.

 We will use a transformer for this called the `OrdinalEncoder`. `OrdinalEncoder` is chosen because it is more pipeline friendly.